 The history of Medes, as we have learned from the Greeks is somewhat colored by Legends.
 There are stories like the founder of the dynasty had built a palace with seven parallel walls around it and painted each one in a different color.
 However, there are a huge number of archaeological findings approving the presence of this Aryan tribe ruling in the western part of today’s Iran and some neighboring territories.

 Medes and Persians had united with the former inhabitants of the region while preserving their independence.
 During the 9th to 8th centuries BC, their roles in the region’s developments increased.
 Eventually, in the 7th century BC, they established their well-grounded ruling system in the region.
+The history of Medes begins here.
 Their domain was finally extended from northern Mesopotamia to Bactria.

 Assyrians bought horses from these two tribes when they were solid powers in the regions.
 At times, when they lost part of their power, the Assyrians attacked them and plundered their cattle.
 Therefore, the Assyrians were always considered imminent threats as neighbors.

 Beliefs during the History of Medes

 The main religion of the Medes was centered around the worship of Ahura Mazda, meaning the great God.
 They believed God couldn’t be seen.
 So, they had made no images or idols of their God.
 Archaeologists believed they had no temples and merely gathered on hilltops and in the open air to worship him.

 Recently, new excavations have discovered a temple with fire altars in it that belong to the Medes in Nushy Jan Tappeh historical mound.
 This makes religiosity more clear during the history of Medes.

 The Magi were the separate tribe of a caste who had the right or privilege to serve as priests.
 The religion they promoted and people believed in could be some sort of pre-Zoroastrianism or Zoroastrianism itself.
 This is a controversial topic over which scholars haven’t agreed yet.